 Chronic kidney disease (CKD) is the gradual loss of the kidneys' ability to filter waste from the blood.
-It is often a result of a kidney disease.
+It’s often a result of a kidney disease.
 But did you know CKD could also be a result of other diseases and illnesses?
 Diabetes and high blood pressure are the leading causes of CKD.
 Because CKD usually occurs over time, you may not have any symptoms until it's time to start dialysis.

-Chronic kidney disease (CKD) is the slow break down of the kidneys' ability to filter waste and fluid from the bloodstream.
+CKD is the slow break down of the kidneys' ability to filter waste and fluid from the bloodstream.

 Kidneys are made up of nephrons, tiny structures that filter waste out of the blood.
 When a person is diagnosed with a kidney disease or another disease that affects the kidneys (such as diabetes or high blood pressure), the nephrons will become damaged over time and lose their filtering ability.